 The Utilities Division is responsible for color coding, flow testing, and maintenance of City fire hydrants.

-The Utilites Division is responsible for operating the valve exercising program.
+The Utilities Division is responsible for operating the valve exercising program.

 The Utilities Division is responsible for CCTV inspections on the collections system.

 The Utilities Division is responsible for Hydro Flush cleaning the collections system.